Marijuana Possession Charges in California

 Ref: California Marijuana Possession Laws (Health & Safety Code HS 11357 B)

-Legal Defenses For Possession of Less than 1 Ounce of Marijuana in California:
+Legal Defenses For Possession of Marijuana in California:

-We may be able to get a prosecutor and a judge to agree to an informal diversion for a marijuana possession offense.
+We may be able to get a prosecutor and a judge to agree to an informal diversion for a marijuana possession offense (more than an ounce).
 An informal diversion essentially avoids any kind of plea in exchange for another arrangement.
 Typically involved in the deal is drug treatment or narcotics anonymous, and possibly some community service and fines.
 In exchange for this agreement, the case is dropped without ever being prosecuted.
 This keeps your record clean, and won’t show up on any future background check.

 Not all judges will go along with an informal diversion.
 Other California possession marijuana defense strategies that are alternatives to pleading guilty are Formal diversions.
 These include a number of programs that emphasize drug treatment programs over punishment.
 These include California drug courts, proposition 36, and Deferred Entry of Judgment.
 Typically, these deals result in a dismissal of the charges after successfully agreeing to treatment and any other terms.
 (See Below)